Overwatch 2: Unlocking All Heroes

 As for the latest heroes, such as Kiriko, in the game, it works differently.
 There are two different ways that you can use to unlock Kiriko in the game.
 One is for the Free-to-play players, whereas another one is to buy the Premium Battle Pass.

-If you missed a hero’s launch season or that you weren’t able to get to the required Battle Pass Tier, that is Tier 55, to unlock the hero.
-Blizzard confirmed to the players that it would bring back heroes from the previous seasons.
-The developers have mentioned that they will be unlockable after the players complete certain challenges.
+• If you missed a hero’s launch season or weren’t able to get to the required Battle Pass Tier, that is Tier 55, to unlock the hero.

-Another way to unlock previous seasons’ heroes is to purchase them from the game’s Shop, where the players will be using Overwatch Coins to buy them.
+• Another way to unlock previous seasons’ heroes is to purchase them from the game’s Shop, where the players will be using Overwatch Coins to buy them.

 Free-To-Play Method

-As much as we know about the free method to unlock new heroes, here’s how it goes.
-When a new hero is released, you’ll have to get to the Tier 55 of the corresponding Battle Pass.
+As much as I know about the free method to unlock new heroes, here’s how it goes.
+When a new hero is released, you’ll have to get to Tier 55 of the corresponding Battle Pass.
 In the case of Kiriko, in Season 1 of Battle Pass, you’ll have to get to Tier 55.
 When you do so, you’ll get Kiriko for free.

 Kiriko in free tier.